 The certification is valid throughout the Commonwealth.
 DBHDS regulates the certification, and recertification, of Certified Preadmission Screening Clinicians (CPSC), through regular compliance inspections, and according to the requirements outlined in this Agreement.
 DBHDS provides the certification based on the attestation of the individual’s supervisor and executive director that the individual meets the certification requirements and has completed the orientation requirements.

-DBHDS is amending the requirements for who may be certified as a Preadmission Screening Clinician.

-This change recognizes the wealth of knowledge in our current workforce and the hardships CSBs have faced in recruiting individuals to this role.

 Requirements for Initial Certification